HIPERION2021/HTTPS_PROJECT/README.md

 HTTPS SERVER requires a MySQL database containing the provided tables.
-If you are not used to SQL databases, please install lampp. to start the MySQL server, Apache server, and FTP server please run:
+If you are not used to SQL databases, please install lampp.

+To start the MySQL server, Apache server, and FTP server please run:
 ```bash
 sudo /opt/lampp/lampp start
 ```